+The Lightning Process works to enable you to change the way your nervous system controls your body.
 The Lightning Process applies well evidenced scientific principles so that you can get back in charge of three very important processes in your body:

 The Physical Emergency Response (PER), is the body's fight and flight response.
 When we sense a threat powerful changes in the nervous and hormonal systems (including the release of adrenaline) change things like blood flow and muscle strength.
 These enable us to run away or fight.
 The PER is designed to operate for short periods.